polodev/datawookie/content/blog/2013-09-10-clustering-the-words-of-william-shakespeare.md

 ---
-id: 463
-title: Clustering the Words of William Shakespeare
-date: 2013-09-10T11:27:49+00:00
 author: Andrew B. Collier
-layout: post
+date: 2013-09-10T11:27:49Z
 excerpt_separator: <!-- more -->
+id: 463
 tags:
 - cluster
 - dendrogram
 - '#rstats'
 - text mining
+title: Clustering the Words of William Shakespeare
+url: /2013/09/10/clustering-the-words-of-william-shakespeare/
 ---

 In my [previous post](http://www.exegetic.biz/blog/2013/09/text-mining-the-complete-works-of-william-shakespeare/)&nbsp;I used the tm package to do some simple text mining on the Complete Works of William Shakespeare.
 Today I am taking some of those results and using them to generate word clusters.

 # Preparing the Data

 I will start with the Term Document Matrix (TDM) consisting of 71 words commonly used by Shakespeare.

-{% highlight r %}
+{{< highlight r >}}
 > inspect(TDM.common[1:10,1:10])
 A term-document matrix (10 terms, 10 documents)